 Exam Weightage: 10-12 % | Class periods ~ 13-14

-Unit 2 will develop your concept of differentiation, and how it is used to determine instantaneous rates of change.
+This unit will develop your concept of differentiation, and how it is used to determine instantaneous rates of change.
 You will also learn to use a graphing calculator and explore how its various operations affect slopes of tangent lines.
-This exercise will help you develop a sense of basic rules and properties of differentiation.
+This exercise will help you develop a solid grasp of the basic rules and properties of differentiation.

 The big ideas explored in this unit: